MicrosoftDocs/learn/learn-pr/wwl-mba/azure-iot-strategy-and-solutions/includes/6-Summary-and-resources.md

-With intelligently connected devices and systems, organizations can evolve their operations, products, and customer experiences to high levels of efficiency, and minimize costs.
-With Azure IoT, you can leverage deep insights and create opportunities to transform your business.
+With intelligently connected devices and systems, organizations can evolve their operations, products, and customer experiences to high levels of efficiency.
+With Azure IoT, you can leverage deep insights, and create opportunities to transform your business.

 Now that you've reviewed this module, you should be able to: